 Mrs Natalie Macdonald LLB, MA, PGCert, HE, fHEA

-- The 2 year programme I lead has a focus on supporting widening access and upskilling the sector, this is an innovative delivery method that allows students to continue their employment predominantly within the early years sector whilst studying for their degree programme.
+- The two year programme I lead has a focus on supporting widening access and upskilling the sector, this is an innovative delivery method that allows students to continue their employment predominantly within the early years sector whilst studying for their degree programme.
 I am part of the Early Years Network in Wales bringing together third sector and government organisations to improve the quality of the early years sector.
 I am a member of the Foundation Phase Expert Network whose role is to support curriculum deliver and changes in early years in Wales.
 I am also the HEI representative for the Qualification Standards Advisory Group.

 - I am the current lead representative of the Early Years Centre for Research and Innovation (CRI).